Nerve Mobilization Massage

 When nerves are exposed to fibrosis they lose their necessary capacity and capabilities to slide, bend and move around and through the various bodily tissues in which they traverse.

-When a nerve loses this ability to move, it becomes subjected to further insult of compression and traction during normal everyday movement.
+When a nerve loses this ability to move, it becomes subject to the further insult of compression and traction during normal everyday movement.

 When this happens, these are precisely the people that come to our office requesting our help.